 A sketchbook journal is essentially a blank book that you use to record memories, explore themes, and/or try out new art techniques.
-There’s really no hard definition for a sketchbook journal … it’s a personal thing, so it can be whatever you want it to be!
+That said, there’s no set definition for a sketchbook journal … it’s a personal thing, so it can be whatever you want it to be!

-I like my sketchbook journals to serve as a sort of scrapbook as well.
-A sketchbook journal is a great place to put little scraps of paper that mean something to you, but might just be clutter on their own.
-For example, the sketchbook page above showcases business cards, a yoga studio fob, and illustrations that remind me of the four happy years that I spent living in Lawrence, Kansas.
+A sketchbook journal can serve as a sort of scrapbook as well.
+A sketchbook journal is a great place to put little scraps of paper that mean something to you, especially if they might just be clutter on their own.
+For example, the sketchbook page above showcases business cards, a yoga studio fob, and illustrations that remind me of the four years that I spent living as a student in Lawrence, Kansas.

 How to Make a Sketchbook Journal

-Before I tell you how to make a sketchbook journal, I want to make one thing clear.
-You do not have to consider yourself an artist to enjoy creating a sketchbook journal!
-Sketchbook journaling is for anyone who likes lettering, drawing, or just organizing his or her paper scraps.
-Remember: it’s a personal project, so you aren’t working to impress anyone!
-This is a project you should pursue for your own enjoyment, and without trepidation or reservations!
+Before I tell you how to make a sketchbook journal, I want to reiterate: you do not have to consider yourself an artist to enjoy sketchbooking!
+A sketchbook is for anyone who likes lettering, drawing, or just organizing his or her paper scraps.
+Remember: it’s a personal project, so you aren’t working to impress anyone.
+It’s something you should pursue for your own enjoyment, and without trepidation or reservations.